oasis-tcs/tosca-specs/2_0/TOSCA-v2.0-generated.md

 #### Additional Requirements

--

->  author="Mike Rehder"
+- <span class="comment-start" id="910" author="Mike Rehder"
->   date="2020-12-14T15:10:00Z"
->
-> This implies that type is optional.
+  date="2020-12-14T15:10:00Z">This implies that type is optional.
->   However it is listed as required – which is it?

-A valid datatype
-  definition **MUST** have either a valid derived_from declaration or at least one valid property definition.<span class="comment-end" id="910"></span>
+  However it is listed as required – which is it?</span>A valid datatype definition **MUST** have either a valid derived_from declaration or at least one valid property definition.<span class="comment-end" id="910"></span>